KnowledgeExpert/selenidejs/README.md

 ### Guide

-please read [contributing](./docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [contributing](./docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.